 If your child is fairly independent, some families find that it helps to utilize an alarm clock, radio, or light to help alert the child to the end of quiet time.
 Allowing your child the independence to end quiet time “on her own” will cut back on questions about when she can go outside, or finger paint, or come downstairs.

 Quiet time is not the same as naptime.
 Your child is mobile, and playing independently, which means that the rules need to change a bit.
 Keep your expectations simple and easy to understand.
 Some parents find that sticking to 3-5 ‘rules’ is helpful.
 Some key expectations that you may decide to address:

 1. He needs to stay in his room.

 2. If he needs something, he should come and get you (In other words: please do not yell).
 Consider setting some limits regarding the number of times he can come and get you if this begins to get out of hand.

-3. The activities for quiet time need to be, well, quiet.
+3. These activities need to be quiet.
 That means no screaming, yelling, or playing the bongos.